-Any ferry service must be accessible and inclusive The Tasmanian Government has published Our for all users.
-Effective since 2002, the national Infrastructure Future, Tasmanian Urban Passenger Disability Standards for Accessible Public Transport Transport Framework; and Tasmanian Walking 2002 (DSAPT) set out minimum accessibility and Cycling for Active Transport Strategy. requirements to be met by public transport The implementation of the ferry service is providers and operators to eliminate discrimination consistent with the aim and objectives of these as per the Disability Discrimination Act 1992 documents and strategically aligns to State (Australian Government) (DDA).
-Accessibility Growth's aim of expanding an accessible and guidelines specific for ferry wharves are yet to be inclusive public transport network. developed, however State Growth's Moving Towards Accessible Bus Stops could be used as an initial guide for accessibility for ferry wharves.
+Any ferry service must be accessible and inclusive for all users.
+Effective since 2002, the national Disability Standards for Accessible Public Transport 2002 (DSAPT) set out minimum accessibility requirements to be met by public transport providers and operators to eliminate discrimination as per the Disability Discrimination Act 1992 (Australian Government) (DDA).
+Accessibility guidelines specific for ferry wharves are yet to be developed, however State Growth's Moving Towards Accessible Bus Stops could be used as an initial guide for accessibility for ferry wharves.